It seems like everyone’s got a plan to start their own business, giving rise to the…Wantrepreneur!

 3- Visit Trade Shows with Your New Products

 Few places give you a firmer finger on the pulse of an industry than tradeshows.

-They are live and in person, and offer real-time feedback in one of the most intimate ways possible.
+They are real live people and you can talk to them face to face, and offer real-time feedback in one of the most intimate ways possible.
 Seeing potential clients’ eyes light up with interest–or watching them repel away in repulsion–are great ways to understand the market.

 Trade shows are happening everywhere across the country every week and nearly every industry has got one.

 Next time there’s a trade show in your area, see if you can reserve a booth and set up camp.